 Estrogen receptor expression can vary greatly in breast cancer cells.
-Even cells classified as estrogen receptor negative (ER-) can exhibit a small degree of estrogen receptor expression.
-What is perhaps less well known is that the level of ER expression is not necessarily static for a given patient—it can vary within a tumor and change over time as the disease progresses.
+Even cells classified as estrogen receptor negative (ER-) can exhibit a small degree of ER expression.
+What is perhaps less well known is that the level of ER expression is not necessarily static for a given patient—it can vary within a tumor and change over time.

 Loss of ER expression is an unfavorable prognostic indicator.
 Now a new study has reported that the combination of resveratrol and pterostilbene, two compound found most abundantly in blueberries and red grapes, can reactivate ER expression in triple negative (ER-/PR-/HER2-) breast cancer cells.